janwirth/tuna/README.md

     - 'working well together' tool
     - or both?
 - [ ] In order to get comfortable with the app quickly I want simple text-based onboarding when absolutely necessary

+## Architecture
+- bandcamp login lives inside in iframe because it requires a captcha
+- client/server between elm and http server (considering iso-elm)
+    - Port functions were not available using `BrowserWindow.webContents`